openstack/nova/doc/source/admin/cells.rst

    :oslo.config:option:`database.connection` configuration options of the lower-level services.
 See the ``nova-manage`` :ref:`man-page-cells-v2` commands for more information about how to create and examine these records.

+The following section goes into more detail about the difference between single-cell and multi-cell deployments.

 Service layout